wofsauge/IsaacDocs/docs/EntityPlayer.md

 [ ](#){: .abrep .tooltip .badge }
 #### void DoZitEffect ( [Vector](Vector.md) Direction ) {: .copyable aria-label='Functions' }

+Fires a creep shot, same as the one fired by the item "The Large Zit"

 ___
 ### Drop·Pocket·Item () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }